NIKE, Inc. (NYSE:NKE) Stock Position Reduced by Fred Alger Management LLC

 Shares of NKE opened at $101.89 on Friday.
 The company has a debt-to-equity ratio of 0.63, a quick ratio of 1.85 and a current ratio of 2.74.
 NIKE, Inc. has a twelve month low of $88.66 and a twelve month high of $128.68.
 The firm’s 50 day moving average price is $103.99 and its two-hundred day moving average price is $104.01.
 The firm has a market cap of $155.06 billion, a P/E ratio of 29.79, a PEG ratio of 1.93 and a beta of 1.10.

-NIKE (NYSE:NKE – Get Free Report) last announced its quarterly earnings results on Thursday, December 21st.
-The footwear maker reported $1.03 earnings per share for the quarter, beating analysts’ consensus estimates of $0.84 by $0.19.
+NIKE (NYSE:NKE – Get Free Report) last posted its quarterly earnings data on Thursday, December 21st.
+The footwear maker reported $1.03 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.84 by $0.19.
 NIKE had a net margin of 10.28% and a return on equity of 37.41%.
-The firm had revenue of $13.40 billion for the quarter, compared to analyst estimates of $13.39 billion.
-During the same quarter in the previous year, the firm posted $0.85 earnings per share.
-The business’s revenue was up .8% on a year-over-year basis.
+The company had revenue of $13.40 billion for the quarter, compared to the consensus estimate of $13.39 billion.
+During the same period last year, the company earned $0.85 earnings per share.
+The firm’s revenue was up .8% compared to the same quarter last year.
 On average, analysts forecast that NIKE, Inc. will post 3.57 EPS for the current fiscal year.

-The firm also recently disclosed a quarterly dividend, which will be paid on Monday, April 1st.
-Stockholders of record on Monday, March 4th will be issued a $0.37 dividend.
-The ex-dividend date is Friday, March 1st.
-This represents a $1.48 dividend on an annualized basis and a dividend yield of 1.45%.
-NIKE’s dividend payout ratio (DPR) is presently 43.27%.
+The company also recently announced a quarterly dividend, which will be paid on Monday, April 1st.
+Investors of record on Monday, March 4th will be issued a dividend of $0.37 per share.
+The ex-dividend date of this dividend is Friday, March 1st.
+This represents a $1.48 dividend on an annualized basis and a yield of 1.45%.
+NIKE’s payout ratio is 43.27%.

 NIKE, Inc, together with its subsidiaries, designs, develops, markets, and sells athletic footwear, apparel, equipment, accessories, and services worldwide.
 The company provides athletic and casual footwear, apparel, and accessories under the Jumpman trademark; and casual sneakers, apparel, and accessories under the Converse, Chuck Taylor, All Star, One Star, Star Chevron, and Jack Purcell trademarks.